oleksandr-alvarez/python-core-address-book-hw-12/README.md

 # python-core-address-book-hw-12
- final project in python core
+Final project in python core.

+- Functionality of address book (de)serialization in json added
+- Functionality of finding names in the address book added